Battle of Tamai: Aftermath

 For their conspicuous bravery during the battle, Private Thomas Edwards of the Black Watch and Lieutenant Percival Marling of the King's Royal Rifle Corps were awarded the Victoria Cross, the highest decoration in the British Army.

 The British hoped that this defeat would deal a great blow to Osman Digna's prestige as well as weakening his forces, and that he would lose his hold over the Hadendoa.
-However this was not the case, and when later that year, Graham's force was withdrawn from the Sudan, he gradually recovered his influence.
+However this was not the case, and when later that year, Graham's force was withdrawn from Sudan, he gradually recovered his influence.
 Therefore, Graham's campaign came to be seen purely as a punitive exercise against the Sudanese to restore British military pride.

 Winston Churchill, who later participated in the Mahdist war, was critical of the British Government's attitude in Eastern Sudan: